DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

 These six riders conclusively did not win any stage in the year of their win.

 📝 **Note**: There are prettier ways to do such checks.
-However, I used quick and dirty code to demonstrate that it is not always necessary to seek a pretty solution, especially when performing internal checks.
+However, we used quick and dirty code to demonstrate that it is not always necessary to seek a pretty solution, especially when performing internal checks.
 If you’re asked for some insights from datasets, nobody will care how you